-To make it easier for you, Here’s how our Over 50s Life Insurance compares to that of some other top UK providers:
+Find out how our Over 50 Life Insurance compares to that of some other top UK providers on how we compare.

 3. Not looking for guaranteed acceptance policies

-Over 50s guaranteed insurance exists because other types of insurance are either unaffordable or impossible to secure for older people due to potential health problems.
+Over 50 Life Insurance with guaranteed acceptance exists because other types of insurance are either unaffordable or impossible to secure for older people due to potential health problems.
 If you do get accepted for a non-guaranteed policy, you may face high monthly premiums.